kenrestivo/migrator/README.md

 - Directory doesn't seem to update after migration.
 Not sure why yet.
 - MySQL crashes on the server during channel imports, which seems to be a Hubzilla resource-usage problem.
 You should try the advice in [the Hubzilla INSTALL.txt](https://github.com/redmatrix/hubzilla/blob/master/install/INSTALL.txt#L346) with regard to prefork and mysql settings.
 - JVM stacktraces are huge and noisy, and Clojure stacktraces are huger and noisier.
 Digging through the noise to find the real source of the error is not always easy.
+- The Java HTTPClient used by the Migrator doesn't support SNI.
+So you'll get certificate errors; use "insecure: true" in conf file to avoid/remedy this.

 ## License